UBC-MDS/fixml/docs/motivation.md

 findings are reproducible.
 To achieve this, currently it requires a lot of manual efforts.
 It is because such projects usually have assumptions that are hard to quantify in traditional software engineering approach i.e. code coverage.
-One such example would be testing the model's performance, which will not result in any errors, but we do expect this result to be reproducible by others.
+One such example would be testing the model's performance, in which we would not only to check if there is any error during training, but we also would write tests to expect the model's performance to be consistent and reproducible by others.
 Testing such codes, therefore, require us to not only quantitatively, but also to qualitatively gauge how effective the tests are.

 ## OK, but we can evaluate the tests by looking into the tests by ourselves...